 Birds Eye View of the Last Combat Flight of Flight Sargeant Eric E Williams

 I first saw a Hurricane over Rosherville station circling round about 12,000 feet.
 He was obviously in trouble.
 I watched him struggling, twisting and turning.
 The plane seemed to have no visible damage.
 Realising his legs may be wounded, as all the manoevres made were by column control only, rudder not working.
 He headed towards Gravesend Aerodrome using elevators and ailerons but found himself at Windmill Hill (he must have known he could not reach the aerodrome).
 He then proceeded towards the river, seeing open spaces below he circled twice then turned to the river west of Milton Church and gasometers, also electric works chimney.
 By then he was approximately 300 feet.
 He made a sharp turn right over the factories at the Oast House with the river in front.
 He banked hard right and dived straight down.
 The Albion Shades causeway was dead ahead.
 This landmark was the only one that gave his position of entry.
 I believe at that point he collapsed having used the last of his energy.
 He now lays at rest contented he killed no-one.
 He was a very brave pilot who gave his life to save others.
 He could have rolled over any time when he was at height and baled out.

 mercalia wrote:then onto a terrible concrete "road" that gives terrible bumps at the section joins

 mercalia wrote:then onto a long flat but very rough stoned track only fit for mt bikes

 mercalia wrote:( very pretty ride but hard to enjoy it while your teeth are chattering).

-Users browsing this forum: Bing [Bot], niggle and 3 guests
+Users browsing this forum: Lost not Found and 5 guests